JacobStudstill/Folder-Sorter/README.md

 ## Motivation

-My motivation for this project was to create an application that will act like the back end API for a social network.
+Often times I will keep all of my files in the download folder for my PC.
+Whether it is videos, music, documents, or applications the files will stay in my downloads folder until one day I decide to delete the files.
+For this project I wanted to create an application that will sort files in a downloads folder by file extension and move the files to the correct corresponding folder.

 ## Demonstration